ni/veristand-editor-plugin-examples/README.md

 ### Using these Examples
 1. Clone or download this repo.
-1. Update the VeriStandDir constant in the csproj files if you are using a different version of VeriStand, or a different path.
+1. If you are using a different version of VeriStand or a different file path location, update the *VeriStandDir* constant in the *.csproj* files.

 #### Custom Controls
 1. Set VeriStand as your debug executable.